Qatar faces World Cup questions as 200-day countdown looms

 FIFA president Gianni Infantino has promised the “best ever” World Cup and a FIFA spokesperson told AFP that the global body had been “impressed” by Qatar’s infrastructure programme.

-But many fans worry about the cost of travel and accommodation for the Qatar World Cup, the first in an Arab country.
+Many fans worry however about the cost of travel and accommodation for the Qatar World Cup, the first in an Arab country.

 Qatar has faced frequent questions about human rights, including for the tens thousands of migrant workers who built infrastructure around the World Cup.
 Qatar says it has cracked down on abusive practises and introduced reforms, including a minimum wage.